waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Future Development & Testing

 ## A. Agent & Tool Ideas
+- **Trivial Battle Automator:** A tool that combines the logic of `master_battle_agent` and `menu_navigator` for trivial wild encounters.
+Input would be opponent name/level, output would be the full button sequence to win in one turn (e.g., ["A", "Down", "A"]).
+This would streamline the repetitive battles like those in Diglett's Cave.

 ## B. Untested Assumptions Log
 - **Diglett's Cave Linearity:** The cave appears to be a single, linear path connecting Route 11 and Route 2.
 - **Single Exit Hypothesis:** The ladder at (6, 6) is likely the only exit from this part of the cave.
-- **Trivial Battle Automator:** A tool that combines the logic of `master_battle_agent` and `menu_navigator` for trivial wild encounters.
-Input would be opponent name/level, output would be the full button sequence to win in one turn (e.g., ["A", "Down", "A"]).
-This would streamline the repetitive battles like those in Diglett's Cave.
+- **Pewter City Museum:** The warp at (20, 6) leads to the Pewter Museum of Science.
+- **Route 3 Connection:** The eastern map connection from Pewter City leads to Route 3.